vishnupal/test1/README.md

 ### jenkins will check (test) for the website running in dev-docker environment.
 If it is running fine then Jenkins will merge the dev branch to master branch and trigger #job 2
 # Requirements

-l Docker httpd Image
+l.
+Docker httpd Image
-l Jenkins
+l.
+Jenkins
-l Github Plugin
+l.
+Github Plugin
-l Git and Hooks
+l.
+Git and Hooks
-l Github and Github Webhooks
+l.
+Github and Github Webhooks
-l ngrok
+l. ngrok